aliciawyy/RepData_PeerAssessment1/PA1_template.md

 We notice that these values are different from the estimates of the first part with missing values.
 Imputing the missing data on the estimates makes the distribution less skewed and more centered.

 ## Are there differences in activity patterns between weekdays and weekends?
-The activity during the weekdays and the weekend are as following
+The activities during the weekdays and the weekend are as following

 ```r